Ryōtarō Araki: Kashima Antlers

 In October 2019, it was announced that Araki would join Kashima Antlers for the 2020 season, after graduating from Higashi Fukuoka High School.
 He made his debut for Kashima Antlers on 23 February 2020, coming on as a substitute in a 3-0 league defeat to Sanfrecce Hiroshima.
 He scored his first professional goal later on that season, scoring a 94th minute equaliser in a 2-2 draw against Vissel Kobe.
 He made 29 appearances in his debut season aged just 18 years old, and scored two league goals during the 2020 season.
 He improved his already impressive form in his second season, with almost 3000 minutes in 46 appearances across all competitions.
 In the 2021 J1 League, he scored 10 league goals and made 6 assists, totalling 16 goal contributions; the fifth most goal contributions in the league.
 He also was the first under-20 player to score a double-digit number of goals since Shoji Jo in 1994.
 His performances throughout the season rewarded him the J.League Rookie of the Year award.

 In the following two seasons, Araki struggled for game time due to injuries (including a herniated disk) and only made 26 league appearances in 2022 and 2023.

 Loan to FC Tokyo

 In December 2023, he moved on loan to FC Tokyo for the 2024 season.

 For FC Tokyo, he instantly became a starter since the opening round of the 2024 J1 League.
 In his debut against Cerezo Osaka on 24 February 2024, he scored a brace, followed by two more goals in his three next matches.
 After scoring 5 goals in his first 6 games, Araki then only scored 2 more throughout the remainder of the season, ending up with 7 goals and 4 assists in 29 league appearances.

 Return to Kashima Antlers

 In January 2025, it was confirmed that Araki would be returning to parent club Kashima Antlers ahead of the 2025 season.

+Sint-Truiden

+In July 2026, it was announced that Araki had been signed by Sint-Truiden for the 2026/27 season on an unknown contract.